Cairns North

 Cairns North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 49 projects likely to affect the region.
-Notable initiatives include the Cairns Hospital Expansion Project, Esplanade Waterfront Apartment Towers, Cairns Smart Green Economy Initiative, and another Cairns Hospital Expansion project.
-The following list details those most relevant.
+Infrastructure changes significantly influence a region's performance.
+AreaSearch identified 49 potential impact projects in total.
+Notable initiatives include: Cairns Hospital Expansion Project, Esplanade Waterfront Apartment Towers, Cairns Smart Green Economy Initiative, and Cairns Hospital Expansion Project.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.